delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 The statistics is important here.
 If I was to say that I was the best Student Union officer that would make me sound bigheaded.
 If I was to change that to "changed Student Union approval rating from 30% to 90%" it would sound even more impressive and not so egotisical.

+Make sure to give your CV in PDF format, unless they explicitly ask for a different format.

 ## Make it as easy for your employer as possible

 Really think about who you are applying to.
 If you're applying in the tech industry chances are that they reading your CV on a computer, so hyperlinks in CVs are really cool.
 If not, maybe don't include them as they don't look good when printed out.